Innmind/documentation/docs/getting-started/handling-data/sequence.md

 If you call the `foreach` method you won't be able to use the returned value as it's an object that does nothing.
 It's returned because `Sequence` is an immutable class, meaning all methods **must** return a value otherwise Psalm tells that the method is useless.

-But you still need to assigned the returned value to a variable `$_` (1) otherwise Psalm will tell you that the call to `foreach` does nothing.
+But you still need to assign the returned value to a variable `$_` (1) otherwise Psalm will tell you that the call to `foreach` does nothing.
 {.annotate}

 1. Called a sink.
 Psalm won't run any analysis on this variable because it starts with an underscore.